AI Automation/Accounting

 Generic OCR tools can read text, but they can't understand financial context.
 An off-the-shelf OCR tool might extract a number but fail to classify it as 'owner's draw' versus 'loan payment', skewing the debt calculations that underwriters scrutinize.
 These tools create more clean-up work than they save because they lack the specific financial intelligence required.

-We start by building a secure ingestion pipeline for your financial documents.
-We connect directly to your accounting software like QuickBooks or Xero via their APIs for structured data.
-For unstructured PDFs like bank statements and tax returns, we use AWS Textract to perform OCR and the Claude 3 Sonnet API to extract and categorize over 50 key financial data points per document.
+Syntora's approach to automating SBA loan document preparation would begin with a detailed discovery phase to understand the specific documents and data requirements unique to your application and business structure.
+We would then architect a secure ingestion pipeline for your financial documents.
+This would involve connecting directly to your accounting software like QuickBooks or Xero via their APIs for structured data.
+For unstructured PDFs such as bank statements and tax returns, the system would utilize AWS Textract for OCR, and the Claude 3 Sonnet API would be employed to extract and categorize key financial data points.
+We've built similar document processing pipelines using Claude API for complex financial documents in other sectors, and the same robust patterns apply here.

 Submit in Days, Not Weeks